googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

 ## Example

-Given the four URL paths shown in the table at the beginning of this guide, the following `cleanUrlTracker` configuration would ensure that only the URL path `/contact` ever appears in your reports.
+Given the four URL paths shown in the table at the beginning of this guide, the following `cleanUrlTracker` configuration would ensure that only the URL path `/contact` ever appears in your reports (assumes you've created a custom dimension for the query at index 1):

 ```js
 ga('require', 'cleanUrlTracker', {